o2ac/o2ac-ur/catkin_ws/src/o2ac_task_planning/README.md

 # o2ac_task_planning

+NOTE: This package was not actively used during the WRS2020, but is a prototype extending MoveIt Task Constructor with symbolic task planning.

-This node starts multiple action servers for different tasks, such as `Pick Object`, `Place Object` etc. The action servers do the task planning when a request arrives and they return the best solution if it is found, which contains the trajectories for executing the plan.
+This package starts multiple action servers for different tasks, such as `Pick Object`, `Place Object` etc. The action servers do the task planning when a request arrives and they return the best solution if it is found, which contains the trajectories for executing the plan.

 ## QUICKSTART